What is a Financial Manager?

 - Help management make financial decisions

-Financial managers also do tasks that are specific to their organization or industry.
-For example, government financial managers must be experts on government appropriations and budgeting processes, and healthcare financial managers must know about issues in healthcare finance.
-Moreover, financial managers must be aware of special tax laws and regulations that affect their industry.
+Financial managers perform tasks that are specific to their organization or industry.
+For example, government financial managers look after government appropriations and budgeting processes, whereas healthcare financial managers oversee all aspects of finance for hospitals, physicians’ groups, managed care facilities, and other medical providers.

 The following are examples of types of financial managers:

-Treasurers and finance officers direct their organization's budgets to meet its financial goals.
+Treasurers - direct their organization's budgets to meet its financial goals.
 They oversee the investment of funds.
 They carry out strategies to raise capital (such as issuing stocks or bonds) to support the firm's expansion.
 They also develop financial plans for mergers (two companies joining together) and acquisitions (one company buying another).

-Risk managers control financial risk by using hedging and other strategies to limit or offset the probability of a financial loss or a company’s exposure to financial uncertainty.
+Risk management specialists - control financial risk by using hedging and other strategies to limit or offset the probability of a financial loss or a company’s exposure to financial uncertainty.
 Among the risks they try to limit are those due to currency or commodity price changes.

 What is the workplace of a Financial Manager like?